 In Suffolk our Health Visiting Service is integrated with our Children's Centre Service, because we believe this provides you with better care and support.
 For all enquiries, information, advice and guidance please call our Health Business Centre on 0345 607 8866 or e-mail email@example.com.

 Each health visiting and children’s centre team work together as one, providing services across their local area to all families with children under five.
 They work in partnership with parents and carers from the antenatal period until school entry.
 This includes offering expert health assessments, advice, support, and interventions, as required.

-The teams consist of health visitors, practice leads, community staff nurses, family support practitioners, business support officers and support and information officers who lead and deliver the Healthy Child Programme (HCP) and the Children's Centre (CC) framework.
+The teams consist of health visitors, professional leads, community staff nurses, healthy child practitioners and health and children's centre advisors who lead and deliver the Healthy Child Programme (HCP) and the Children's Centre (CC) framework.

 The HCP and CC framework aim to provide advice and support for families beginning in pregnancy and continuing through early childhood, to improve:

 - child development and school readiness;

 - parenting aspirations and skills;

 - child and family health and life chances.